-Rank your priorities from most important to least important and show this list to your agent.
+Rank your priorities from most to least important and show your agent this list.
 Your agent will then show you homes that fit your criteria.
 You may need to spend some time searching for the perfect home, so don’t get discouraged if your hunt takes longer than you expected.

 Only you can decide which property is right for you.
-Make sure you see plenty of homes before you decide which one you want to make an offer on.
-You should also be sure to get an inspection before you decide to buy a home.
+Make sure you see plenty of homes before deciding which one to make an offer on.
+As with much of the home buying process, you can go online to do a great deal of house hunting.

-Once you find a property you like that fits your needs and budget, it’s time to make an offer.
+Once you find a property that fits your needs and budget, it’s time to make an offer.

 When you decide to make an offer on a home, you must submit an offer letter in writing.
-Your offer letter includes details about yourself (like your name and current address), the price you’re willing to pay for the home and more.
+Your offer letter will include details about you (like your name and current address) and the price you’re willing to pay for the home.
 It will also include a deadline for the seller to respond to your offer.

-Most offers also include an earnest money deposit.
-An earnest money deposit is a small amount of money, typically 1% – 2% of the purchase price.
+Most offers also include an earnest money deposit, which is a small amount of money that’s typically 1% – 2% of the purchase price.
+Your real estate agent will be able to tell you what’s common in your market.
 Your earnest money deposit goes toward your down payment and closing costs if you buy the home.
-If you agree to the home sale and later cancel, you typically lose your deposit.
+If you agree to the home sale and later cancel, you’ll typically lose your deposit.